 2. Anderson Baltic Birch Plywood

-If you’re looking for slimmer pieces of wood, consider these panels, which measure about 3 millimeters in thickness and are available in three sizes.
+If you’re looking for thinner pieces of wood, consider these panels, which measure about 3 millimeters in thickness and are available in five sizes.
 Pieces will probably be slightly off from their stated size due to the company’s cutting process, but if you plan to trim them anyway, that won’t pose a problem.
+The sheets are B/BB grade Baltic birch, which means they have a finished top side and a bottom side that may have matched plugs.
 Appearance-wise, these have pleasing grain patterns and are a nice, uniform light color.
-To make these panels as strong as possible so they’ll resist warping and other moisture damage, the thin layers of wood that make up each panel are stacked so their grains run perpendicular to each other.
+Baltic birch panels are popular with woodworkers and crafters as the plies alternate in grain direction, making a sheet that will resist warping.
+This pack of six 12-by-24-inch sheets is ideal for midsized projects.

 3. Woodcrafter Baltic Birch Plywood Circle

 If you need a round piece of wood and don’t want to go through the hassle of measuring and cutting it yourself, this is the option for you.
-Made of ½-inch-thick Baltic birch plywood, it can be purchased in diameters as small as 6 inches and as large as 22 inches, and in 2-inch increments in between.
-The wood is cut by a computer-controlled machine to ensure a clean and precise outline.
-There is no edge detail, and a light sanding is recommended before use.
+Made of 1/2-inch-thick Baltic birch plywood, it can be purchased in diameters as small as 6 inches and as large as 22 inches, and in 2-inch increments in between.
+The wood is cut by a computer-controlled machine to ensure a precise outline.
+However, the cut is not as clean as one made by a laser cutter, so a light sanding of the edge is recommended before use.

 4. Woodpeckers Baltic Birch Plywood

 If you need birch plywood for larger-scale work, look no further than this five-ply option.
-Each piece measures 24 by 48 inches (give or take a hair) and has a thickness of about 6 millimeters so it won’t bend or flop around as you move it.
-The wood features neat edges, is splinter-free, and showcases an attractive, light veneer with grain patterns that don’t distract.
+Each piece measures 24 by 30 inches (give or take a hair) and has a thickness of about 6 millimeters so it won’t bend or flop around as you move it.
+The wood features neat edges, is splinter-free, and is grade B/BB.